A self-improvement project by Keith Gaughan.

 How do I contact you?

-I couldn’t fathom why you’d want to: frankly, I’m not all that interesting a person.
+I couldn’t fathom why you’d want to: frankly, I’m not all that interesting.
 That said, my Twitter handle, if you want to make noises at me, is @talideon.
 I don’t give out my email address, but I’m sure you can either find it online somewhere or at the very least guess it.
 If you know me, you probably already know what it is already.

 You already have a blog; does this replace my original blog?